electricimp/Builder/README.md

 	When macros are used inline:

-	- no line control statements are generated for the output inside the macro scope
+	- No line-control statements are generated for the output inside the macro scope.
-	- trailing newline is trimmed from macro output
+	- Trailing newlines are trimmed from macro output.

-Examples:
+#### Examples

 <pre>
 <b>@macro</b> some_macro(a, b, c)